Zxrri/MuteMe/README.md

 ---

-Made with ☕ and frustration over noisy meetings
+Made with ☕ and frustration 😄